kineticatat/SpaceMovementVRExplorations/README.md

 I can visualize the data in processing, and do a println, but there are 8 lines of data and I'm only seeing 1 line (i) in the println.

 Kinect 2:
 Soon I am going to work on getting the Kinect 2 working in Unity, as soon as the adapter comes in the mail.
+I have already written two scripts for popping bubbles with the hands following this tutorial: https://youtu.be/hKDaI_E7rDg

+And I got the Kinect plugins and unity packages downloaded from here: https://learn.microsoft.com/en-us/windows/apps/design/devices/kinect-for-windows

 For my mocap class I will do some research on cleaning up data soon.
 This will probably require some BVH conversion software, maybe Motionbuilder.